 A Metering Lever set too low will decrease the volume of gasoline held in the Metering Chamber.
-This will force the Fuel Needle to be set more than $\frac{3}{4}$ of a turn from STOP to compensate for less gasoline in the Metering Chamber.
+This will force the Fuel Needle to be set more than 3/4 turn from STOP to compensate for less gasoline in the Metering Chamber.

-A Metering Lever set too far out will increase the volume of gasoline held in the Metering Chamber.
-This will force the Fuel Needle to be set at less than 1⁄2 turn from STOP.
+A Metering Lever set too far out will increase the volume of gasoline held in the Metering chamber.
+This will force the Fuel Needle to be set at less than 3/4 turn from STOP.

 If the internal Carburetor parts are replaced or removed it is a good idea to check the Metering Lever adjustment.
-The Metering Lever is adjusted in relationship to the circuit plate as shown in the Metering Lever Adjustment Diagram (Fig. 8).
+The metering lever is adjusted in relationship to the circuit plate as shown in the Metering Lever Adjustment Diagram (Fig. 12).

-Be careful that the Metering Lever tip is not set farther out than 0.031" (0.787mm), since this will cause the gasoline passageway through the Carburetor to remain open all the time.
-A setting of more than 0.031" will cause the machine to flood and be impossible to clear.
+Be careful that the Metering Lever tip is not set farther out than 0.031 inches (0.787 mm), since this passageway through the Carburetor to remain open all the time.
+A setting of more than 0.031 inches (0.787 mm) will cause the machine to flood and be extremely difficult to clear from the flooded condition.
 After adjusting the Metering Lever be sure to readjust the Fuel Needle.